 You must decide how to fund the panels yourself – there are the usual funding avenues for you to explore, as well as re-mortgaging and low interest loans, but you must do your own due diligence on what any of these financial deals entail and choose accordingly.
 Solar Streets cannot give you any financial advice.
 IDDEA accept Debit and Credit Cards.

-there is currently an offer from the National Energy Foundation (NEF) to home owners or tenants on low incomes.
-Call them on 0800 038 6030 or email them on firstname.lastname@example.org or go to https://nef.org.uk/project/green-homes-grant/
+This offer from the National Energy Foundation (NEF) to home owners or tenants on low incomes may still be available.
+If you think you qualify after reading the information below then call them on 0800 038 6030 or email them on firstname.lastname@example.org or go to https://nef.org.uk/project/green-homes-grant/

 “The National Energy Foundation are working alongside local authorities in Watford, Hertsmere, Three Rivers, Oxfordshire and Buckinghamshire to deliver grants to eligible citizens.
 As part of the governments Green Home Grant initiative, we have been given funding to help low-income residents make energy saving changes to improve the warmth and wellbeing of their home and to help the UK on the path to net zero.
 Homes can benefit from measures such as insulation as well as heating upgrades to help improve your home’s performance in a programme fully funded by this grant.”